 If you want to place three tiny homes on wheels on your property to rent out as short-term holiday stays, you’ll need council approval and possibly a change in land use.

-Even if your tiny home on wheel setup seems exempt, council approval is required if the land’s zoning or planning rules prohibit moveable dwellings.
+Even if your tiny home on wheels setup seems exempt, council approval is required if the land’s zoning or planning rules prohibit moveable dwellings.

 Some residential, rural, or environmentally sensitive zones may restrict tiny homes on wheels, necessitating a DA or rezoning application.
 Check your local council’s Local Environmental Plan (LEP) to confirm whether THOWs are permitted on your property.

-Example: If your land is zoned for environmental conservation, placing a THOW there, even for personal use, may require council approval to protect the area.
+Example: If your land is zoned for environmental conservation, placing a tiny home on wheels there, even for personal use, may require council approval to protect the area.

-To get council approval, contact your local council to discuss your tiny home on wheel plans and confirm the application process.
-Most councils require a Development Application, including details about the THOW’s size, location, utilities, and environmental impact.
+To get council approval, contact your local council to discuss your tiny home on wheels plans and confirm the application process.
+Most councils require a Development Application, including details about the tiny home on wheels size, location, utilities, and environmental impact.

 For complex projects, consider hiring a planning consultant to guide you through the process.